michaellzy/iEvent/items/report.md

     <!-- - ... (any other contribution in the code, including UI and data files) ...
 [Student class](../src/path/to/class/Student.java), ..., etc.*, [LanguageTranslator class](../src/path/to/class/LanguageTranslator.java): function1(), function2(), ... <br><br> -->

   - **Code and App Design**
-    - [What design patterns, data structures, did the involved member propose?]*
+    - [AVLTree with sort of search]*
+   The member suggest to combine AVLTree with the result for search function.
+With the help of AVLTree, users can get sorted event list.
     - [UI Design.
 Specify what design did the involved member propose?
-What tools were used for the design?]* <br><br>
+What tools were used for the design?]*
+   The member involved in the decision of using Activity or Fragment and implement the navigation bar based on the decision.
+After discussion, the group agreed on using Activity instead of intent.

   - **Others**: (only if significant and significantly different from an "average contribution")
-    - [Report Writing?]
-[Slides preparation?]*
-    - [You are welcome to provide anything that you consider as a contribution to the project or team.] e.g., APK, setups, firebase* <br><br>
+    - Meeting recording
+    - Report writing
+    - Writing the use cases as well as Use Case Diagram <br><br>

 2. **UID2, Name2**  I have xx% contribution, as follows: <br>
   - ...